Canadian Forces National Investigation Service: Command and control

 The CFNIS Commanding Officer (CO) is a Lieutenant-Colonel, who reports directly to the Canadian Forces Provost Marshal (CFPM).
 Regardless of the circumstance or environment, the members of the CFNIS remain under command of the CFNIS CO.
 The independence that results from this command relationship enables the CFNIS to conduct thorough investigations without fear of influence from any military command element.

 Operations and services

 Requests for CFNIS investigations come through regular military police organizations, but CF members and DND employees can lay complaints, or communicate directly with regional offices or individual CFNIS members.
 Charges, through either civilian or military courts, can follow investigation and documentation of complaints that fall within the CFNIS mandate.
 Investigators receive dedicated, independent advice from Regional Military Prosecutors throughout the course of their investigations.
 The CFNIS works in close cooperation with other military police units and civilian law enforcement agencies.
 Other countries with an independent military investigative capability include the United States, United Kingdom and France.

 Organization

-The CFNIS HQ is located in Ottawa, Ontario, and services are provided through six regional offices, a special operations section and a criminal intelligence section.
+The CFNIS HQ is in Ottawa, Ontario, and services are provided through six regional offices, a special operations section and a criminal intelligence section.